mingboi95/volatility_nlp/README.md

 ┣ emotion_predictor.py
 ┗ utils.py
 ```
+- `code` contains the notebook for preprocessing, sentiment analysis and modelling
+- `demo` contains our deliverable showing how to utilise the code for your own needs
+- `scrape/scrape_twitter` is our code for scraping Twitter data

 ## Setup
 Please ensure all other files in the folder are in the same directory as `demo`, and the environment is setup with preferably `environments.yml` or `requirements.txt`.
 Crucially, Theano backend for Keras must be enabled.